FallyxInc/cortex-labs/TESTING.md

-TESTING CHECKLIST
+# TESTING CHECKLIST
-> Go through this checklist before pushing to main
+> Go through this checklist before pushing to dev and main

 - login as admin
   - create new chain
   - create new home
   - create user
   - upload files to home
 - login as user
   - test each page for correct data
   - test moving dates
   - test graphs
   - test exporting (pdf and excel)
-- login as admin again
+    - reference exp
-- delete user and chain
+- test delete user and chain
   - verify deletion
+- run `npm test` and verify output